-This is my “Me Too” story, and it is quite long.
 I’ve wanted to tell it for a long time, so today I will.
-I wish I could say this is the only one of these I have; but, sadly like many women, I could fill a month’s worth of blog space with just the worst of them.
+I wish I could say this is the only “me too” story I have but, sadly like many women, I could fill a month’s worth of blog space with just the worst of them.

-Many of you know one of my first professional, grown-up type job was as a sales representative for a vitamin company.
+Before becoming a hypnotherapist and author one of my of my first professional, grown-up type job was as a sales representative for a vitamin company.
 I traveled around the country to events set up for medical doctors, chiropractors, naturopaths, and the like trying to get them interested in our wholistic line of vitamins.
 At the time, I saw very few women doing this, and at certain events, particularly medical doctor shows in the south, I met very few female practitioners.
 This posed some interesting problems; but, that’s for a different set of blogs.

 Because I was starting to get a lot of very technical questions at these events that I didn’t have the knowledge to answer, my boss decided to send our new technical director with me to some of the bigger shows.
 He had a PHD in bio-chemistry and could pretty much answer any question that came our way.